nh-server/Kurisu/cogs/assistance-cmds/sdinfo.nx.md

 Buy SD cards from reputable brands (SanDisk, Samsung, Kingston, etc.).
 Preferably, purchase cards from a brick and mortar store near you, but Amazon is okay if you must purchase online. __**NEVER**__ buy cards from AliExpress, Wish, eBay or other similar sites.

 The Nintendo Switch can read SD cards up to 90MB/s, so we recommend using a UHS-I rated card to get the most speed out of your Nintendo Switch.

+If you intend to run Android or Linux on your Nintendo Switch, ensure you do **not** get one with (DDR200)[<https://en.wikipedia.org/wiki/SD_card#UHS-I>] incompatibility, as they may not work on Android or Linux at all.